cheynepierce/SalesforceStyleGuide/README.md

 ```

 Unless there is a compelling reason to do otherwise, name master-detail or lookup fields to match the corresponding object name.
-There are often exceptions here, especially in the cases where standard objects are used:
+There are often exceptions here, especially in cases where standard objects are used:
 for example, if an object represents a Class, and has a lookup to an Account, then the lookup field might be called School.

 ##<a name="workflow"></a>Workflow and Validation Rules
 Be cautious to not accidentally make fields required through validation rules